A delightful, stone-built, mid-terrace cottage situated in a quiet corner of the famous village of Haworth, ten miles from Skipton.

 A wonderful Haworth holiday cottage, perfect for a small family or a romantic getaway.

 Over three floors.
-One second floor king-size double bedroom with additional single sofa bed (sleeps a child up to 12 years of age).
+One second floor king-size double bedroom.
 Second floor bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Ground floor kitchen with dining area.
 First floor sitting room with woodburner.

 About the location